mistrello96/ctns/README.md

 from Windows CMD/Power Shell.

-Remember to specify a folder for the network dumps if needed.
-Note that if any previous dumps is found the selected folder, it will be overwritten.
+Remember to specify a path to a file for the network dump if needed.

 You can alternatively clone the repo, navigate to the ctns/ctns folder and run